Windows Media Player: History

 Beginning with Windows Vista, Windows Media Player supports the Media Foundation framework besides DirectShow; as such it plays certain types of media using Media Foundation as well as some types of media using DirectShow.
 Windows Media Player 12 was released with Windows 7.
 It included support for more media formats and added new features.
 With Windows 8, however, the player did not receive an upgrade.

 On April 16, 2012, Microsoft announced that Windows Media Player would not be included in Windows RT, the line of Windows designed to run on ARM-based devices.

 Windows Media Player (2022)

 A different app called Media Player is the successor to Groove Music (previously Xbox Music) and Windows Media Player.
 Media Player started to be offered to all Windows 11 users on February 15, 2022, with Windows 10 users following in January 2023.'

-The new Windows Media Player can also play video, as part of Groove's rebranding from a music streaming service to a media player.
+The new Media Player can also play video, as part of Groove's rebranding from a music streaming service to a media player.
 Other changes include the album cover view being in fullscreen, and a refresh to the mini player.
-Accessibility has also been optimized, with some improved keyboard shortcuts and hotkey support for keyboard users and with other assistive technologies.
+Accessibility has also been improved, with added keyboard shortcuts and hotkey support for keyboard users and with other assistive technologies.